-FHS continues to review and adjust our policies and procedures as Phase 3 COVID-19 restrictions are in effect in North Carolina.
-We have adjusted our operations to ensure we are in compliance with the new order and we continue to provide a safe environment for our staff, guests and pets.
+We have adjusted our operations to ensure we are in compliance with current CDC recommendations as we continue to provide a safe environment for our staff, guests and pets.
 Please read below for important information.

 Appointments are scheduled in 1-hour increments to ensure we are able to answer all questions and provide appropriate animal care.
-In addition, masks or face coverings are required apparel for all visitors and staff.
+In addition, face masks are required apparel for all visitors and staff.

 COVID-19 Information for Pet Owners